 This online class introduces foundational concepts and practices in sponsored project budget development.
-To fully benefit from this course you should first complete the Introduction to Research Administration class or have some experience at the UW in research administration already.
+To fully benefit from this course you should first complete the Introduction to Research Administration class (under revision) or have some experience at the UW in research administration already.

 This online introduction to sponsored project budgets covers: